Classical harmonic analysis viewed through the prism of noncommutative geometry: Banach Fredholm modules and Banach -homology

 Similarly to \cite[Definition 8.2.2 p.~204]{HiR00}, we introduce the following notion of equivalence.

-\begin{defi} Suppose that $(X,F_t)$ is a family of odd Banach Fredholm modules parametrized by $t \in [0,1]$, in which the representation and the Banach space remain constant but the operator $F_t$ varies with $t$.
-If the function $[0,1] \to \B(X)$, $t \mapsto F_t$ is norm continuous, then we say that the family defines an operator homotopy between the odd Banach Fredholm modules $(X,F_0)$ and $(X,F_1)$, and that these two odd Fredholm modules are operator homotopic. \end{defi}
+\begin{defi}[operator homotopic Banach Fredholm modules] Suppose that $(X,\pi,F_t)$ is a family of odd Banach Fredholm modules parametrized by $t \in [0,1]$, in which the representation and the Banach space remain constant but the operator $F_t$ varies with $t$.
+If the function $[0,1] \to \B(X)$, $t \mapsto F_t$ is norm continuous, then we say that the family defines an operator homotopy between the odd Banach Fredholm modules $(X,\pi,F_0)$ and $(X,\pi,F_1)$, and that these two odd Fredholm modules are operator homotopic. \end{defi}